NITCbase/nitcbase.github.io/src/pages/buffer_stub.md

 	// using offset range copy contents of the memory pointed by rec to slotNumth record.

 	// update dirty bit.
+	// if setDirtyBit failed, return the value returned by the call

 	// return SUCCESS
 }